-The SCAR Delegates will use the external reviews and their own judgment to rate the projects into categories (A, B, C or D - see Annex 3).
-Comments from Delegates are due to the Secretariat by 15 July 2016 and will subsequently be shared with the SRPs.
+The SCAR Delegates were asked to use the external reviews and their own judgment to rate the projects into categories (A, B, C or D - see Annex 3).
+Comments from Delegates were due to the Secretariat by 1 August 2016 and were subsequently shared with the SRPs.

-SRP leaders will be invited to present their work and comments to revisions at the Delegates Meeting in Kuala Lumpur, Malaysia (29 August 2016).
-If they are unable to attend the Delegates meeting, another member of the SRP or the SSG Chief Officer responsible can make presentations on their behalf.
+SRP leaders were invited to present their work and comments to revisions at the Delegates Meeting in Kuala Lumpur, Malaysia (29 August 2016).